How Secure Is Cloud Data?

 Large providers are notorious for being difficult to contact, and businesses are forced to adapt to their routines when it comes to upgrades and updates.
 Something that may become a headache at best, and highly disruptive at the worst – particularly if your business operates in a different time zone or works unsociable hours.

-Working with an IT provider to provide your own independent cloud solution will mean that you are isolated from any problems with the big providers that arise, and make you less of a target to online criminals.
+Working with an IT Services Provider to provide your own independent cloud solution will mean that you are isolated from any problems with the big providers that arise, and make you less of a target to online criminals.
 It also means downtime is kept to a minimum, and you’ll have dedicated support when you need it.

 ECL recognises that every client is different, and every client has a different IT support requirement.
 Whatever the size of your business, we can offer a support scenario to suit your needs.

 Whether your business already uses Cloud services or you’re considering the Cloud as a possible way forward, talk to us first.
 We can provide anything from fully hosted IT infrastructures on our own ECL Private Cloud, to simple on-line backups.
 We can also give expert advice on Office 365 and other Cloud platforms.

 How would losing access to your IT systems and data for days, or even weeks, affect your business?
 For many if not most companies this would be a nightmare scenario, with potentially very serious consequences.